cognitivetech/ollama-ebook-summary/walkthrough/legacy/README.md

 # Walkthrough

+#### WARNING THIS IS OUT OF DATE REGARDING pGPT!!!!

-This describes my journey exploring the use of privateGPT for summarization tasks.
+This describes my journey exploring the use of privateGPT for manual chunking summarization tasks.

 If you don't care about my process, just skip ahead to [Making a complete book summary](#making-a-complete-book-summary).